gabrielchuv/SE7/Portfolio/SprintsAndProjectManagement.md

    3. We believe postgraduate students at the University of Bristol will input their wasted food because they care about knowing how much food they are wasting.
    4. We believe postgraduate students at the University of Bristol will input their wasted food because they care about knowing how much pollution they are contribution with due to wasted food.

-#### Summary of plan for sprint 1
+Creation of epic ...... goal of testing hypotehsis as efficiently as possible so user stories stem from this

+### Sprint 0: Working on dependencies
+- Timeline: 29/03 - 02/03
+- Goal: finish off dependencies and get used to the scrum methodology and Jira
+- User stories completed:
+  - As a designer, I want to design the high fidelity landing page so that users understand the value of the application as quick as possible
+  - As a designer, I want to design the high fidelity main page so that users can search for items and add them to their list as easy as possible
+  - As a designer, I want to design the high fidelity statistics page so that user can absorb and process the value of the application as eas as possible
+  - As a backend engineer, I want create the food item entity structure so that
+  - As a backend engineer, I want to create the food item entity structure so that...
+  - As a backend engineer, I want to....search functionality... so that...
+  - ANYTHING ELSE????

+#### What was accomplished in sprint 0
+This sprint was used as a starting point for the team to get used to the Scrum methodology.
+We identified the dependencies that needed to be completed before starting to build the application, tracked them with the help of Jira and finished them by the end of the week.
+The dependencies mainly had to do with increasing the fidelity of our previous wireframes in order to clarify and speed up the development in subsequent sprints.
+The basic backend's infrastructure was also put in place....
+ALEX FINISH THIS

+### Sprint 1: MVP's frontend

+#### Plan

+- Timeline: 05/04 - 11/04
+- Goal: Create the MVP's frontend
+- Rationale for user stories
+  -  Going into sprint 1, high priority (must-have) features were selected from the design phase.
+More specifically, most of the stories in this sprint are necessary for users to be able to navigate and orient themselves through the app.
+- User stories completed:
+   - As a user, when I navigate to the landing page I expect to see the title and subtitle so that I understand if the site is relevant for me
+   - As a user, I can click on the "Calculate" button in the landing page so that I can navigate to the page where I can track my food waste
+   - As a user, when I navigate to the main page I expect to see the search bar, my receipt of "binned" items, and a "calculate" button
+   - As a user, I want to search for a food item so that I can add it to my list of tracked items
+   - As a user, I want to navigate to the stats page from the main page so that I can see the result of how much money I'm wasting due to food waste
+   - As a user, when I navigate to the stats page I expect to see the forecasted yearly amount of money wasted due to how much food I waste
+   - ANYTHING ELSE???
+   - DID WE DO ANY RESPONSIVENESS HERE?

+#### Highlights

+- Users are able to navigate through the entire app and understand what each page is about
+- highlight 2??
+- highlight 3??

+#### Implementation
 Sprint 1 was where the design phase of the project ended and the implementation phase began.
-Going into sprint 1, high priority (must-have) features were selected from the design phase and given estimated time-to-complete scores.
+User story points were assigned to each story after having quick group discussions.
 We knew these scores would vary in practice but they were used to get a rough sense of the complexity of the features and to help share the load evenly throughout the group.

 Pair programming for the sprint was favoured to accelerate learning and debugging, with 2 pods (with two members in each) starting/implementing the more complex features.
 The one-person pod was given a lesser scored feature to complete.